 She added that the status of the program’s funding is currently unclear.

-It’s common for a new administration to pause and assess any agency’s reach and impact.
-However, it’s been a while since any administration has ordered such a broad suspension on grants and contracts, according to Nathan Richardson, an environmental law professor at the University of South Carolina.
+While it’s common for a new administration to pause and assess any agency’s reach and impact, it’s been years since any administration has ordered such a broad suspension on grants and contracts, according to Nathan Richardson, an environmental law professor at the University of South Carolina.

 Environmentalists across South Carolina condemned the EPA freeze, saying it signifies a grim future for the state.